 Woodrow’s Sandwich Shop

-At Woodrow’s, they make their own homemade truffle whiz, which is truly next level cheesesteakery.
+There’s no shortage of cheesesteak options along South Street, but Woodrow’s holds its own with the best.
+They make their own homemade truffle whiz, which is truly next level.
 If you order your sandwich “Woody’s Way,” you’ll also be treated to a steak with cherry pepper mayo.
 The hint of acid in the mayo brings out the flavors in the meat and the cheese.
-The thick cut fries were a surprising addition and are a fantastic addition to the meal.
+The thick cut fries were a surprisingly fantastic addition to the meal.

 Ishkabibble’s

-Campo’s Philly Cheesesteaks
+Campo’s

 While the Market Street location has been around for 20 years, more people experience their Campo’s at the sports stadiums.
 The steaks are the same at all locations.
-Located at 214 Market Street, and also locations at Citizen’s Bank Park and the Wells Fargo Center.

 Oregon Steaks

 The steaks are cooked to order, so it takes a little longer than some other places that batch cook hours in advance.
 Theoretically, that should result in a higher quality product.
 But we found the slabs of meat to be dry and a bit flavorless, although we loved the fat onions, the extra gooey cheese, and the delicious roll.
-Located at 2654 S 10th St at the corner of Oregon Ave.

 Shank’s Original